The Tale Stingy Jack is from ancient Celtic folklore in Ireland.

 Many years later, Jack died and went to the pearly gates of Heaven.
 He was told by Saint Peter that he was mean, cruel, and had led a miserable, worthless life on earth.
 Stingy Jack was not allowed to enter heaven.
 Stingy Jack then went down to Hell and the Devil.
 The Devil kept his promise and would not allow him to enter Hell.
 Now Stingy Jack was scared .
 He had nowhere to go, but to wander about forever in the dark Netherworld between Heaven and Hell.
 He asked the Devil how he could leave, as there was no light to see by.
 The Devil tossed him an ember from the flames of Hell, to help Stingy Jack light his way.
 Jack had a Turnip with him.
 It was one of his favorite foods, and he always carried one with him.
 Jack hollowed out the Turnip, and placed the ember the Devil had given him inside the turnip.
 From that day onward, Stingy Jack roamed the earth without a resting place, with only his dim turnip lighting the way.

 The Irish called the ghost of Stingy Jack, “Jack of the Lantern”, later abbreviated to Jack O’Lantern”.

-On all Hallow’s eve, the Irish hollowed out Turnips, rutabagas, gourds, potatoes and beets.
+On all Hallow’s Eve, the Irish hollowed out Turnips, rutabagas, gourds, potatoes and beets.
 They placed a light in them to ward off evil spirits and keep Stingy Jack away.
 These were the original Jack O’Lanterns.
-In the 1800’s a couple of waves of Irish immigrants came to America.
-The Irish immigrants quickly discovered that Pumpkins were bigger and easier to carve out.
+In the 1800’s waves of Irish immigrants came to America.
+The Irish immigrants quickly discovered that pumpkins were bigger and easier to carve out.
 So they used pumpkins for Jack O’Lanterns.